imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

 # The Imixs Rule Engine

-The Imixs Workflow project provides to types of RuleEninges which can be used to evaluate business rules.
+The Imixs Workflow project provides two types of RuleEninges which can be used to evaluate business rules.

- - BPMN RuleEngine - is used to evaluate a business rule based on a BPMN model
+ - **BPMN RuleEngine** - used to evaluate a business rule based on a BPMN model independent from a running process instance.
- - Core RuleEngine - is used to evaluate business rules during the processing life cycle
+ - **Core RuleEngine** - used to evaluate a business rule during the processing life cycle of a process instance.

 ## The BPMN Rule Engine

-The BPMN Rule Engine can be used to evaluate a business Rule based on a BPMN model with conditional events.
-This is a very powerful mechanism to build and evaluate complex business rules based on a visual model.
+The BPMN Rule Engine can be used to evaluate a business Rule independent from a running process instance.
+The business rules are based on conditional events defined within a BPMN model.
+This is a very simple and powerful mechanism to build and evaluate complex business rules based on a visual model.

-The rules are evaluated as a chain of [conditional events](../modelling/howto.html#Conditional_Events).
+The input parameter is a workitem providing a set of business values.
+The business rules are evaluated as a chain of [conditional events](../modelling/howto.html#Conditional_Events) by applying the business values.

 <img src="../images/modelling/rule_01.png"  />

-To initialize a BPMN Rule Engine a Imixs BPMN Model instance need to be loaded first.
+The BPMN Rule Engine can be initalized with an existing Imixs BPMN Model instance.
+To evaluate the rules a workitem containing the business values can be applied by the eval() method:

 	bpmnRuleEngine=new BPMNRuleEngine(model);